SANATHSP/ReactMovieDB/README.md

 - Users can quickly access important details about each movie.
 - A search feature allows users to find specific movies by entering keywords or titles.
 - Search results are dynamically updated as users type, providing a seamless and efficient search experience.
-- Clicking on "View Details" for a specific movie navigates the user to a dedicated page displaying in-depth information.
+- Clicking on "Learn more" for a specific movie navigates the user to a dedicated page displaying in-depth information.

 ## Tech

-Dillinger uses a number of open source projects to work properly:
+React Movie app uses several open-source projects to work properly:

 - React Router - Enhance navigation within the React app using React Router for dynamic routing.
 - Material-UI - Utilize a UI component library like Material-UI to ensure a consistent and visually appealing design.